 Albino Animals Birdwatchers are rushing to Avebury, near Marlborough, Wiltshire to hopefully catch a glimpse of a rare albino jackdaw.
 Author Andrew Collins was the first to photograph the bird which locals have named Jackie.
 Other fabulous albino animals include: According to Wikipedia there is no reported case of a true “albino” horse even though white horses have been referred to as albino in literature and some registries.
+All so-called “albino” horses have pigmented eyes, usually brown or blue, and thus are not true albinos.
 Dominant white in horses is caused by the absence of pigment cells melanocytes, whereas albino animals have a normal distribution of melanocytes In other animals, patches of unpigmented skin, hair, or eyes due to the lack of pigment cells (melanocytes) are called piebaldism, not albinism nor partial albinism.
 Despite this, some registries still refer to “albino” horses.

 Sad Story With A Happy End It pleases me to know that world still has some good souls left!
 Related Posts Instant Dog Mom Luxurious place for cats Top 10 Animal Dads Headline Grabbing Animal stories of 2013 Animal lover and passionate reader?
 Polar Bear Enjoy in Snow Seven Awesome Reasons Why Dogs are Men’s (and Women's) Best Friend The 10 Cutest Sleeping Dogs of the Week